awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 /
 ```

 To be able to grant privileges on an object, your account must have those privileges granted to it directly with the grant option, or via a role granted using `with admin option`\.
 In the most common case, you may want to grant `SELECT` on a DBA view that has been granted to the `SELECT_CATALOG_ROLE` role\.
-If that role isn't already directly granted to your user using `with admin option`, then you won't be able to transfer the privilege\.
+If that role isn't already directly granted to your user using `with admin option`, then you can't transfer the privilege\.
 If you have the DBA privilege, then you can grant the role directly to another user\.

 The following example grants the `SELECT_CATALOG_ROLE` and `EXECUTE_CATALOG_ROLE` to `USER1`\.
 Since the `with admin option` is used, `USER1` can now grant access to SYS objects that have been granted to `SELECT_CATALOG_ROLE`\.